heysokam/osdf-old/doc/build.md

 : ... or always use `py -3.10 -m scons` (or whatever version) everytime you run the buildsystem

 #### Install chocolatey:
-Download from their website, follow instructions
+Download from their website, follow their install instructions

 #### Install mingw with chocolatey:
 ```bash